bystrano/bash-args/README.md

 ### Sub-Commands ###

-_Bash-args_ provides a mechanism to define sub-commands in a nice and easy way :
+_Bash-args_ can also manage sub-commands :

-- The sub-commands are listed in the main commands' help.
 - Help pages are available for each command using `main-script.sh help subcmd1`, or `main-script.sh subcmd1 --help`.
-- Auto-completion for the sub-commands and their options and arguments.
+- Auto-completion suggest sub-commands, their options and their arguments.

-To use these features, call the `cmd_run` function at the end of your main script, and define sub-commands by adding files in the `cmd/` directory.
+To make this happen, call the `cmd_run` function at the end of your main script, and define sub-commands by adding shell scripts to the `cmd/` directory.
 Your project's structure should look like :

 ```